 We offer thousands of electronic resources, including books, periodicals, and videos.

-Go to Articles/Databases to view a complete list of electronic subscription services to which you have access.
+Go to the library's A-Z Databases list to view a complete list of electronic subscription services to which you have access.
 Through the databases, you can search for articles on a given topic or browse a particular periodical.

 Librarians make a special effort to purchase electronic books for subject areas in which SRU offers distance education courses.
 Ebooks are accessible through our online catalog.
 The catalog lists both print and electronic books, but you can easily limit your search to electronic books only.
 Open the drop-down meny "Select Single Limit" and choose "electronic books" at the bottom of the list.

 In addition, you can also email or call the librarian who specializes in your field.
-To find out who that is, locate the LibGuide for your major, program, or department.
-The Subject Librarian box will show the name, photo, and contact information.
+To find out who that is, visit the Ask A Librarian Portal.
+All librarians, their subject specialties, and their contact information are listed.
+Please feel free to contact us!

 Students who wish to access an article that is not available through any of our database subscriptions are encouraged to use ILLiad.
 Through this fast and free service, we request the article from another library that does have it.
 Since articles are requested and delivered electronically, ILLiad works exactly the same way whether you are an on-campus student or a distance learner.
 Electronic delivery also means that you get your article in just a few days, rather than weeks.

 Faculty, we are eager to help you integrate information literacy concepts into your course.
 Just like we can visit or host your in-person classes for a library instruction session, we can join you in your virtual class space to help students succeed.
 Available options may include recording a video, developing a handout, interacting with your students in a chatroom or discussion board, or collaborating with you (physically or virtually) to create or troubleshoot a library-based assignment.
 Contact your subject librarian to discuss possibilities.